andrewc5716/onestop-basecamp-integration/README.md

 Get the Script ID for your personal dev OneStop by following these steps:
 - Open your new sheet
 - Click Extensions > App Script
-- Select the first project that appears
+- Select "Create a new project"
-- Rename the project
+- Give it any name you want
 - Go to settings
 - The Script ID should be in the settings page
 - Copy the script id